 Chiropractic treatment vs surgery

 The chiropractic treatment has major advantages over surgical treatment of carpal tunnel syndrome or other skeletal problems.
 Surgery is invasive, and needs a definite recovery time.
 The patient may not remain functional during that time and may lose work hours.
 There are chances of infection once the skin is cut.
 Anytime dealing with nerves is involved there is always a chance for surgeon’s error that can permanently damage a nerve, complicating matters further.
 Even if the surgical approach is a success in the short term, scar tissue formation often creates a bigger problem down the road.
 Chiropractic treatment of the carpal tunnel syndrome and other ailments is free from such risks.

 You will know the advantage of preferring chiropractic technique over conventional treatment and surgery only after you have experienced it.
 Why go for conventional surgical treatment when you can get rid of the carpal tunnel syndrome pain through much less invasive chiropractic treatment?

 Now, the next question that would come to your mind would be “which chiropractor should I choose in Gainesville, FL?”
 Well, let us make this decision easier for you!
-Dr. Rick Haines at Absolute Health Chiropractic is a very well-liked and respected chiropractor in the Gainesville, who can take care of all your musculoskeletal problems.
+Dr. Weigle at Absolute Health Chiropractic is a very well-liked and respected chiropractor in the Gainesville, who can take care of all your musculoskeletal problems.
 So what are you waiting for?
-Book an appointment with Dr. Haines today and get rid of all those musculoskeletal problems that would otherwise require surgical treatment if you had visited an allopathic medical professional.
+Book an appointment with Dr. Weigle today and get rid of all those musculoskeletal problems that would otherwise require surgical treatment if you had visited an allopathic medical professional.